shreebitu/shreebitu.github.io/README.md

  insta - shree.bitu / mail- bituhuman@outlook.com

- EveryOne Is Taliking About Ai ,, but One day a time will come when I will take ai's this job.
+ EveryOne Is Taliking About Ai Replace Human's Job ,, but One day a time will come when I will take ai's this job.